nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### Summary

-- Snippets allow Cluster operator to quickly configure NGINX features not available via NGF.
+- Snippets allow the Cluster operator to quickly configure NGINX features not available via NGF.
-- SnippetsPolicy should be used only by Cluster operator, because of reliability and security implications.
+- SnippetsPolicy should be used only by the Cluster operator, because of reliability and security implications.
-- SnippetsFilter, it is possible to split the responsibility of creating snippets (Cluster operator) and enabling snippets (Application Developer).
+- SnippetsFilter, it is possible to split the responsibility of creating snippets (the Cluster operator) and enabling snippets (the Application Developer).

 ## SnippetsTemplate

 SnippetsTemplate is similar to SnippetsPolicy: it allows inserting NGINX configuration into various NGINX contexts.
 However, in contrast with SnippetsPolicy, it allows Application developers to safely use them without the risk of breaking NGINX config.
-At the same time, that safety comes with a cost: creating a SnippetsTemplate is more involved for Cluster operators compared to SnippetsPolicy.
+At the same time, that safety comes with a cost: creating a SnippetsTemplate is more involved for the Cluster operator compared to SnippetsPolicy.

 ### API